 c.
 To train educators and peace facilitators who will in turn use their knowledge and expertise in pursuit of Peace Education

-1. Alternatives to Violence Program (AVP) – This is a training programme enabling participants deal with potentially violent situations in new and creative ways.
+1. Alternatives to Violence Program (AVP) – The program that enables participant’s deal with potentially violent situations in new and creative ways

-2. Turning The Tide Program – Whose objectives are to explore violence and nonviolence within the context of social justice campaign.
-It also works to explore power, how change happens and prepare for effective nonviolent action.
+2. Turning The Tide Program – It works to explore power, how change happens and prepare for effective nonviolent action.
 It aims at exploring knowledge and understanding of violence and nonviolence.

-4. Help Increase Peace Program, (HIPP) – Which is a participatory, experiential program developed by AFSC in 1991 to address issues of interpersonal violence, prejudice and injustice with participants of all ages, with a focus on middle and high school aged youth.
+4. Help Increase Peace Program, (HIPP) – A participatory, experiential program developed by AFSC in 1991 to address issues of interpersonal violence, prejudice and injustice with participants of all ages, with a focus on middle and high school aged youth

 5. Non Violent Communication (NVC) – Developed by Marshall Rosenberg beginning in the 1960s.
 It is based on the idea that all human beings have the capacity for compassion connection and only resort to violence when do not recognize more effective strategies for meeting needs.